UVic-CompPhys/PHYS561/Research_Computing/Class_notes_research_computing.md

 * What different types of resources exit and are available?
 * How to organize computational work?
 Since all research work is computational these days - how to organize your research work?

+### Organization

+* The first 1.5hr module is intended to give you an overview of tools, resources and best practice experience.
+* In the second part I intend to go over some specific hands-on examples.
+What we do depends on your interests.
+Let me at the end of the class or send me an email.

 #### Disclaimer
-* This 1.5hr module is intended to give you an overview of tools, resources and best practice experience.
-We do not have enough time to go into detail.

 * These are my views, based on my experience.
 Treat them as ideas and one possible way of approaching things.
 There are clearly other ways to go about research computing.
 Talk to different people to build your repertoire.
 * I am a computational astrophysicist.
 With my group and collaborators I am involved in performing the largest stellar hydrodynamics simulations in the community ... as an example, let's have a look at what I am doing right now ....